PAX217: Career

 PAX217 was formed in 1994 in Orange County, CA by Dave Tosti, Ethan Luck (who was replaced by Dan Sessum, Thaddeus Williams, and later by Jesse Craig), Josh Auer, and Dave's younger brother Aaron Tosti.
 They recorded a demo tape and months later signed with Forefront Records.
-On August 2000, Aaron left the band and was replaced by Joey Marchiano.
+In August 2000, Aaron left the band and was replaced by Joey Marchiano.
 Brothers Chris and Bobby Duran later joined the band on percussion and turntables, respectively.
 With Forefront, they released two albums: Twoseventeen on March 2, 2000, which featured No Place Like Home and AM (which was included on the soundtrack of the film Extreme Days), and Engage on May 21, 2002.
 They released an independent EP titled Check Your Pulse in Summer 2004.
 The same year, Chris and Bobby Duran left the band.
 PAX217 held their last concert on October 21, 2005 in Chino, CA.

 The band reunited nearly five years later on July 2, 2010.
 They also played a one-off reunion show at the House of Blues in Anaheim, CA on February 18, 2013.

 On February 17, 2017, the band announced another reunion show.
 This was confirmed on March 11, 2017, when The O.C.
 Supertones announced on Facebook Live that PAX217 would be the special guest for the 20th anniversary of Supertones Strike Back Celebration.
 The concert was held on June 3, 2017 at Shoreline Church in San Clemente, CA. PAX217 released an album of this performance, along with a previously unreleased track, in February 2018.